 2022 Broiler Vitamin Survey – A Summary

 Vitamins represent approximately 1% of feed costs in broiler feeds, yet take no back seat to ensure optimal growth, feed efficiency and reproductive function.
 Naturally occurring vitamins in ingredients vary considerably in concentration and bioavailability.
 Various sources of recommendations help decide vitamin supplementation levels used by commercial nutritionists.
-In a survey that accounted for more than 98.6% of the U.S. broiler industry, DSM Nutritional Products ascertained the vitamin fortification rates used commercially.
+In a survey that accounted for more than 98.6% of the U.S. broiler industry, dsm-firmenich Nutritional Products ascertained the vitamin fortification rates used commercially.

 Specifics of the Survey